yucthonni/ns-3-dev/README.md

 │       │   │   ├── device1.csv         # Device 1 positions for the entire simulation
 │       │   │   └── ...
 │       │   └── Channel/
-│       │       ├── Tx0_Rx1.txt         # Channel traces for device 0 device 1
+│       │       ├── Tx0Rx1.txt         # Channel traces for device 0 device 1
-│       │       ├── Tx1_Rx0.txt         # Channel traces for device 1 device 0
+│       │       ├── Tx1Rx0.txt         # Channel traces for device 1 device 0
 │       │       └── ...
 ```

-The organization and format is inherited from the NIST Q-D realization software format ([https://github.com/wigig-tools/qd-realization](https://github.com/wigig-tools/qd-realization)).
-To generate the channels used in this repository, we used Sionna.
+The organization and format is inherited from the [NIST Q-D realization software](https://github.com/wigig-tools/qd-realization) format .
+To generate the channels used in this repository, we used [Sionna RT](https://nvlabs.github.io/sionna/rt/index.html) .
 Please check the following tutorial for more information: ([https://MISSINGLINKFROMNORTHEASTERN](https://...))

 ### Channel Trace File Format